ray-project/ray/doc/source/serve/advanced-guides/performance.md

 2. Try batching your requests.
 See [Dynamic Request Batching](serve-performance-batching-requests).
 3. Consider using `async` methods in your callable.
 See [the section below](serve-performance-async-methods).
 4. Set an end-to-end timeout for your HTTP requests.
 See [the section below](serve-performance-e2e-timeout).
+5. Set keep alive timeout for uvicorn server on Serve's HTTP proxy.
+See [the section below](serve-performance-keep-alive-timeout).

 (serve-performance-async-methods)=